tkellen/sinatra-template/README.md

 ## Notes

-The rake-pipeline middleware only runs automatically during development.
-Assets must be precompiled in production with `rakep build`.
+Rake-pipeline's rack middleware only runs automatically during development.
+Assets will automatically compile at startup, but they will not dynamically recompile in production (they are cache-busted based on a hash of the version number in the project's config file).

 ## Thanks
 All the creators and contributors of the awesome tools this framework is built on.